Teaching History at Templars Primary School

 At Templars Primary School, our bespoke History curriculum has been written with belonging at its very core.
 Pupils learn about the beginnings of our community; how the events of the past have helped to shape our present and how they will influence our future.

 Beginning in the Early years, pupils will learn to talk about events from the past in their own living memory.
-They will begin to understand the concept of the past by discussing events that have already happened such as birthday parties, what I have done in the holidays.
+They will begin to understand the concept of the past by discussing events that have already happened such as birthday parties and what I have done in the holidays.

 Throughout KS1 the concept of the past will be developed by looking at events on a local and national level from the past that happened within our locality.
 They will begin to develop their sense of ‘belonging’ to our local area by investigating the origins of our city.